-Therefore, if you find that the defendant has not proven the affirmative defense by a preponderance of the evidence, then, based upon your initial determination that the People had proven beyond a reasonable doubt both of the elements of Use of a Child in a Sexual Performance, you must find the defendant guilty of that crime as charged in the count.
+If you find that the defendant has not proven the affirmative defense by a preponderance of the evidence, then, based upon your initial determination that the People had proven beyond a reasonable doubt both of the elements of Use of a Child in a Sexual Performance, you must find the defendant guilty of that crime.

-On the other hand, if you find that the defendant has proven the affirmative defense by a preponderance of the evidence, then you must find the defendant not guilty of Use of a Child in a Sexual Performance as charged in the count.]
+If you find that the defendant has proven the affirmative defense by a preponderance of the evidence, then you must find the defendant not guilty of Use of a Child in a Sexual Performance.]